frontenddogma/web-development-glossary/manuscript/e.md

 Extended Binary Coded Decimal Interchange Code
 : An 8-bit character encoding used mainly on IBM mainframe and IBM midrange computer operating systems.
 EBCDIC descended from the code used with punched cards and the corresponding six-bit binary-coded decimal code used with most of IBM’s computer peripherals of the late 1950s and early 1960s.&nbsp;[†](#w-ebcdic)

+Extensible Application Markup Language
+: A declarative XML-based language developed by Microsoft that is used for initializing structured values and objects.
+The acronym “XAML” originally stood for “Extensible Avalon Markup Language,” “Avalon” being the codename for Windows Presentation Foundation (WPF).
+XAML was first released in 2008.&nbsp;[†](#w-xaml) ℹ︎&nbsp;[is.gd/K0EzBE](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/xaml-in-wpf)

 Extensible HyperText Markup Language
 : A part of the family of XML markup languages.
 XHTML mirrors or extends versions of the widely used HyperText Markup Language (HTML), the language in which web pages are formulated.
 While HTML, prior to HTML&nbsp;5, was defined as an application of Standard Generalized Markup Language (SGML), a flexible markup language framework, XHTML is an application of XML, a more restrictive subset of SGML.
 XHTML documents are well-formed and may therefore be parsed using standard XML parsers, unlike HTML, which requires a lenient HTML-specific parser.&nbsp;[†](#w-xhtml) ℹ︎&nbsp;[w3.org/TR/xhtml11](https://www.w3.org/TR/xhtml11/)